empathyco/x/README.md

 It is the perfect example to learn how to use the X&nbsp;Components to get you started.
 This package is now a project outside this monorepo.

 ## Product documentation
 Each component contains inline comments.
-Alternatively, you can read the product documentation on Empathy’s eDocs documentation portal).
+Alternatively, you can read the product documentation on Empathy’s eDocs documentation portal.
 - [Overview of X Components](https://docs.empathy.co/explore-empathy-platform/experience-search-&-discovery/)
 - [Interface X architecture](https://docs-dev.empathy.co/empathy-for-developers/build-search-ui/x-architecture/)
 - [Full UI Reference](https://docs.empathy.co/empathy-for-developers/ui-reference)